 Wouldn’t it be better to use the new CSS/jQuery extractor.
 Are there any advantages to using regular expressions?

 Although CSS / JQuery extractors may help to extract content from the server response more easily, there is a trade-off: they consume way more CPU / Memory resources.
 The learning curve is also stepper.
 Regexp are usually wide-spread in many loading tools while CSS / JQuery extractions seem to be limited to JMeter.
 As they parse the response before processing it to extract the content, you may end up simulating less users per load generator.

 What If I don’t know how to write regular expressions?

 Take a look at Regexp Coach, it’s a great tool to test regular expression on arbitrary content.

-I hope this tutorial was useful, as I said many times earlier, mastering regex is key to mastering JMeter and also most of the other tools on the market.
 And since protocol based testing is still the best way to stress an application it is important to understand at least the basics of this process.